 The following table describes the most common prenatal tests used to monitor your pregnancy and identify problems.

-Parmet S, Lynn C, G RM.
-Prenatal Care.
+Parmet S, Lynn C, et al. Prenatal Care.

 Prenatal testing.
 American Pregnancy Association website.
 Available at: